scalabli/yadig/docs/logging.rst

 Seeing more information about the request, such as the IP address, may help debugging some errors.
 You can subclass :class:`logging.Formatter` to inject your own fields that can be used in messages.
-You can change the formatter for Flask's default handler, the mail handler defined above, or any other handler. ::
+You can change the formatter for Citus' default handler, the mail handler defined above, or any other handler. ::

     from flask import has_request_context, request